k2view-academy/K2View-Academy/articles/14_sync_LU_instance/06_sync_decision_functions_recommendations.md

 **Example 3**

-Add a decision function on the CASE LU Table to check if the CONTRACT LU Table has been updated.
-The check is based on a [session level Global](/articles/08_globals/03_set_globals.md) (key) which is set to True by the population of the CONTRACT LU Table.
+Add a Decision function on the CASE LU table to check if the CONTRACT LU table has been updated.
+The check is based on a [session level Global](/articles/08_globals/03_set_globals.md) (key) which is set to True by the population of the CONTRACT LU table.

 <pre><code>
 // Init the Boolean by true\